Prepare for a 2019-20 Graduation

 13. Can I walk through commencement even though I can’t graduate in June?

 If you have 165 units or more, you may ask your department about walking in the spring commencement ceremony even though you can't finish all your requirements (or want to delay conferring the BS degree for other reasons) by the spring deadline.
 You will receive a diploma cover (with a blank page instead of a diploma inside), just like students who are actually conferring.
 Here is what you need to do:

-• If you have already applied to graduate and the Late Application Deadline to Graduate has not yet passed, go back to the Apply to Graduate page in Axess to withdraw
+• If you have already applied to graduate and the Late Application Deadline to Graduate has not yet passed, you must file a ServiceNow ticket to withdraw

 • Check with your major department (where you will walk in diploma ceremony) by early May to find out if they require a walk-through petition or other process